Symphony in B-flat (Chausson)

-Ernest Chausson's Symphony in B-flat major, Op.
+Ernest Chausson's Symphony in B♭ major, Op.
 20, his only symphony, was written in 1890 and is often considered his masterpiece.
 It was first performed on 18 April 1891 at a concert of the Société Nationale de Musique conducted by the composer.
 As with César Franck's Symphony in D minor, the critics were divided.

-It was dedicated to the French painter and art collector Henry Lerolle.
+It is dedicated to the French painter and art collector Henry Lerolle.

-Instrumentation
+Music

-The score calls for 2 flutes, piccolo, 2 oboes, cor anglais, 2 clarinets in B flat, bass clarinet, 3 bassoons, 4 horns in F, 4 trumpets, 3 trombones, tuba, 3 timpani, 2 harps and strings.
+The score calls for 2 flutes, piccolo, 2 oboes, cor anglais, 2 clarinets in B♭, bass clarinet, 3 bassoons, 4 horns in F, 4 trumpets, 3 trombones, tuba, 3 timpani, 2 harps and strings.

-Structure

-The symphony follows the 3-movement form as established by Chausson's teacher and mentor César Franck, it also employs the cyclic form of recurring themes.
+The symphony follows the three-movement form as established by Chausson's teacher and mentor César Franck, it also employs the cyclic form of recurring themes.